cocos/cocos-docs/en/scripting/setup.md

 ## Custom script template

-Starting from v3.3, Creator supports custom script templates in the project.
+Cocos Creator supports custom script templates in the project.
 The operation steps are as follows:

 1. Create a new `.creator/asset-template/typescript` directory in the project directory and add a text file containing the content of the custom script template in the `typescript` directory, which can be in any format or without format.